Eddie McGah: Boston Red Sox

 McGah was the third-string catcher for Boston for much of the 1946 season.
 He played sparingly, behind more experienced catchers Hal Wagner and Roy Partee.
 Frankie Pytlak had also started the year catching with the team, but his last appearance was April 25, the day before McGah's first appearance.
 In 15 games played – two in April, three in May, six in June, and four in September – McGah batted 8-for-37 (.216) with just 1 RBI.
 The Red Sox went to the 1946 World Series, losing in seven games to the Cardinals, but McGah did not play in the postseason.

-At the start of the 1947 season, McGah was optioned to the Class AAA Louisville Colonels of the American Association.
+At the start of the 1947 season, McGah was optioned to the Triple-A Louisville Colonels of the American Association.
 He appeared in 59 games with the Colonels, batting .218 with 6 home runs and 16 RBI.
 He did play in 9 games with Boston –1 game in both July and August, then 7 games in September – however was hitless in 14 at bats.

 In parts of two seasons with Boston, he was a .157 hitter (8-for-51) with 3 runs scored and 3 RBI in 24 games.
 In 21 catching appearances, he committed 2 errors in 81 total chances for a .975 fielding percentage.

 After the majors

-In 1948, McGah – now playing third base – closed out his time in the Red Sox organization with 35 games for Scranton, hitting .248 and again experiencing knee problems.
-After his baseball career, he and his father were part-owners of the Oakland Raiders – that ownership became the subject of a lawsuit, after McGah died in his hometown in 2002, on the day of his 81st birthday.
+In 1948, McGah, now playing third base, closed out his time in the Red Sox organization with 35 games for Scranton, hitting .248 and again experiencing knee problems.

+After his baseball career, he and his father were part-owners of the Oakland Raiders football team.
+That ownership stake was the subject of a lawsuit, after McGah died in his hometown in 2002, on the day of his 81st birthday.
 Some remaining members of his family run a pub, which carries the family name, in Danville, California.